 Thousands of homes and households in Puerto Rico suffered structural and economic impact from Hurricanes Irma and María, and rental housing properties were no exception.
+Additionally, over 520 low-income, elderly households are at immediate risk of displacement from previously affordable rental units.
 For many years, under the Act 173 Program in Puerto Rico, rental units in these housing properties have been maintained at affordable rental fees for low-income residents.
-After these disasters, over one thousand (1,000) low-income, elderly households are at immediate risk of displacement from currently subsidized housing properties.
+After these federally declared disasters, over one thousand (1,000) low-income, elderly households were at immediate risk of displacement from currently subsidized housing properties.